aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/README.md

 6. Choose Run.
 The results of the query appear.
 In this example, the results are the most recent 20 log events of any type.
 CloudWatch Logs also displays a bar graph of log events in this log group over time.
 This bar graph shows the distribution of events in the log group that matches your query and time range, not just the events displayed in the table.

-7. To see all fields of one of the returned log events, choose the icon to the left of that log event.
+7. To see all fields of one of the returned log events, click the icon to the left of that log event.

 ## Create and Run a CloudWatch Logs Insights query to discover privileged pods
 1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/.